AaronKatzin/electionDAPP/README.md

 4. Install and open Ganache, then quickstart ethereum.

+5. Install MetaMask, import the accounts from ganache based on the MNEMONIC/seeder phrase

-5. Run run.cmd to compile/migrate contracts, start the web server, and open the voter page.
+6. Run run.cmd to compile/migrate contracts, start the web server, and open the voter page.

+7. Import the compiled Election contract hash as a new token in MetaMask and it will show up as the VT token